catalyst/CatalystElementsBundle/README.md

 ### Setting Up Automatic Builds

-When creating a new release of an element, that element can automatically trigger a new build of the catalyst-elements bundle.
+When creating a new release of an element, that element can automatically trigger a new build and release of the catalyst-elements bundle.
-(The bundle will still need to be manually released).

 To set this up, configure the element's `.gitlab-ci.yml` file like so: